YouCanTouCan/Emulation-Station-Guide/README.md

 9. On line 135, change `<string name="ROMDirectory" value="/home/[REPLACE-THIS]/Games" />` to `<string name="ROMDirectory" value="[ROM Directory]" />` where [ROM Directory] is a folder you select somewhere on your computer.
 The specific location does not matter, but make sure you know what you set it as and that, ideally, the folder is empty.
 I used `home/Games`.
 10. Save and close es_Settings.xml

-## 2. Signing up for a Screenscraper Account
+## 2. [OPTIONAL] Signing up for a Screenscraper Account
-THIS ENTIRE STEP IS OPTIONAL!
 Emulation Station has two websites it can scrape, which is how it gets all the fun artwork and stuff.
 Screenscraper, which is superior for older games, and TheGamesDB, which is superior for newer PC games.
 Both work without an account, but Screenscraper is slower when you aren't signed in.
 Thus, if you have a decent number of ROMs, it may make sense to take the few minutes to make an account.

-1. Go to [this website.](https://screenscraper.fr/).
-Yes, I know it looks horrendous, but it has the goods we need, and once we are done here we won't ever need to lay eyes on it again.
+1. Go to [this website.](https://screenscraper.fr/) Yes, I know it looks horrendous, but it has the goods we need, and once we are done here we won't ever need to lay eyes on it again.
 2. At the top right, you'll see a yellow "Register" button.
 Click it.
 3. Scroll down until you see a spot to put in a Username, Password, and Email.
 Fill it out.
 4. Click the yellow "Send" button.